quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	provided in FW v3.0.27.
 	This patch has been rebased from R2 .
 Combining 3.0.27 and 3.0.28
 	This patch has been rebased by Arulselvan M

+March 06 2012: Sanyog Kale : Audio FW ver 03.00.30
+	BZ 23047  - Add support for Stereo to Mono downmix for Mono speaker support - CR 93041
+	Firmware will always receive stereo data from Android, depending on the IHF device on the platform, it shall render stereo data for stereo IHF or downmix to Mono for Mono IHF.
+	Platform info will be provided by Audio driver.